aleshaleksey/fansys23/06-abilities.md

 **Original state**: Shields do noth grant any bonuses to saves.

-**Benefits:** Gain a bonus to Dex and Str saves equal to the HiT bonus of a shield when using a small, large, or tower shield.
+**Benefits:** Gain a bonus to DEX and STR saves equal to the HiT bonus of a shield when using a small, large, or tower shield.

 **Prerequisites:**

 - Proficiency with Shields.
-- Proficiency Dex or Str saves.
+- Proficiency DEX or STR saves.
 - 8 SP dice total and 3 MP dice total.

 ___